 Based in central Scotland, Turning Point Art Textiles is a textile design group currently made up of eight members.
 They make quilt collections based on a common theme.

 Thistle Quilters – stand M24

 The “20:20 Vision” Chairman’s challenge is a series of quilts made by individual members of Thistle Quilters on this theme.
 The group enjoys a challenge, and loves to share work that demonstrates their varied areas of expertise and imagination.

 Aberdeen Patchwork and Quilting Group – stand M28

 The Aberdeen Patchwork and Quilting Group’s challenge for 2019 was to create journal quilts using any techniques, on the theme of ‘Work, Rest and Play’.
 Come along and see their designs!

 Bonnie’s Workshop – stand L22

-Sewing together in Twechar: Several patchwork, quilting and machine embroidery classes run weekly in the bright classroom in Bonnie’s old house.
+Sewing together in Twechar: Several patchwork, quilting and machine embroidery classes run weekly in a bright classroom in Bonnie’s old house.
 The classroom is the place where she helps sewers create the projects they want to make.
-Come along and meet her and ask any questions you may have!
+Come along and meet her, and ask any questions you may have!

 SEC, Glasgow · G3 8YW